mehulagg/gitlab/doc/integration/jira/index.md

   Atlassian cloud, an email and API token are required.
 For more information, read [set up a user in Jira on Atlassian cloud](jira_cloud_configuration.md).

+## Privacy considerations

+If you integrate a private GitLab project with Jira using the **Basic Jira Integration**, actions in GitLab issues and merge requests linked to a Jira issue leak information about the private project to non-administrator Jira users.

 ## Troubleshooting

 If these features do not work as expected, it is likely due to a problem with the way the integration settings were configured.